OptikRise/bs-template/README.md

 ![Screenshot of template](https://github.com/OptikRise/bs-template/blob/master/self-paced-3.png)

 ## Credit
-Ryan Madden designed this template.
+Designed by Ryan Madden.
-Damion Armentrout later helped me create this as a WordPress template.
+Assistance with converting this to a WordPress template provided by Damion Armentrout.